 To regulate or not to regulate, that is the question.
 Rather than issuing recommendations, perhaps it is a good time to ask readers what their thoughts are.
 On the one hand, a lack of regulation seems to put undue power in the hands of corporations that have no obligation to observe our rights, but in a world where governments seem to care less and less about liberty, could their input just make things worse?

 That’s all for this week’s edition of You’re Never Alone.
-Check back next Monday to find out what’s happening in the digital realm and how it impacts you.We value your comments!
-Please weigh in on our comment section below.
+Check back next Monday to find out what’s happening in the digital realm and how it impacts you.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com